metamaxo/fehther/README.md

 * **Feh Not Found:** If you get an error that `feh` cannot be found, double-check that it is correctly installed and that it's in your system's `PATH`.
 You can verify this by running `which feh` in your terminal.
 If it doesn't output a path, you'll need to install `feh` or add its installation directory to your `PATH`.

-* **Config file not found**: If Fehther complains about the config file not being found, make sure that the file is located at `~/.config/fehther/config.ini`.
+* **Config file not found**: If fehther complains about the config file not being found, make sure that the file is located at `~/.config/fehther/config.ini`.

 * **Wallpaper doesn't change**: If the wallpaper doesn't change, double-check that the paths in your config file are correct, and that the folder structure matches what you have configured.

-* **Internet connection errors**: If you get errors about not being able to connect to the internet, check your internet connection.
-Fehther needs the connection to get the weather data.
+* **Internet connection errors**: If you get errors about not being able to connect to the internet, check your internet connection. fehther needs the connection to get the weather data.

 ## Contributing

-If you'd like to contribute to Fehther, please feel free to submit bug reports, feature requests, or pull requests.
+If you'd like to contribute to fehther, please feel free to submit bug reports, feature requests, or pull requests.
 When submitting a pull request:

 1. Fork the repository.
 2. Create a new branch for your changes.